 Questioned Costs: Not applicable.
 The County administers the program, but benefits to participants in this program are paid by the State of Minnesota.

-Context: The State of Minnesota contracts with the County to perform the "intake function" (meeting with the social services client to determine income and categorical eligibility), while the DHS maintains MAXIS, which supports the eligibility determination process and actually pays the benefits to the participants.
+Context: Pursuant to Minnesota statutes, the County performs any "intake function" needed for this program, while the state maintains MAXIS and METS, which support the eligibility determination process and actually pay the benefits to the participants.